junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Ms. Bordallo moved to suspend the rules and agree to the resolution, as amended.
 - 2008-09-15 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 0 (Roll no. 590). (text: CR H8067)
 - 2008-09-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 0 (Roll no. 590).(text: CR H8067)
+- 2008-09-16 — Received in the Senate and referred to the Committee on Armed Services.